 Video Ads vs. Image Ads in Mobile App Marketing

+What a better time to compare video ads vs image ads?
 This year marks the first time in history that digital advertising spend surpasses television in the US.
 The advertising world is becoming increasingly digital and the digital world is becoming increasingly mobile.
 According to StatCounter Global Stats, the number of mobile devices has already exceeded the number of desktop computers.
 Mobile devices are no longer just a means of communication and internet browsing.
 Smartphones and tablets have enhanced almost every aspect of everyday life thanks largely to mobile apps.
 Mobile users spend more than 80% of their time in apps, businesses continue to invest in mobile app marketing, and new developers constantly join the mobile app market.
 Statista projects global revenue from mobile apps will double in the next six years, from more than $460 billion in 2019 to nearly $935 billion in 2023.

 Mobile App Marketing: The Battle Between Video and Images